Independent-AI-Labs/AMI-UX/ui-concept/README.md

 # UI Concept Workspace

+This playground lets the UX team prototype ambitious operator workflows without touching production surfaces.
+It exists to pressure-test layouts, interactions, and visual systems before they graduate into the shipping CMS.

+## What You Get

 Exploratory Next.js application for experimenting with AMI operator experiences.
 The project is intentionally separate from the production CMS and is not shipped to end users.

 ## Stack